gitorious/git-archive-daemon/README.md

 * *Work pooling* - Archiving is done by workers from a configurable, fixed size pool.
 This allows for putting predictable, limited load on the machine.
-* *Request grouping* - When the archive is not cached then all requests for it are grouped together and they wait for the single archiving job to complete.
+* *Request grouping* - When the archive is not cached then all requests for it are grouped together, waitint for the single archiving job to complete.
   This avoids duplicate work and allows git-archive-daemon to handle high volume of requests.